esphome/esphome-docs/components/lvgl/widgets.rst

     You can create your own more complex dialogs with a full-screen sized, half-opaque ``obj`` with any child widgets on it, and the ``hidden`` flag set to ``true`` by default.
 For non-modal dialogs, simply set the ``clickable`` flag to ``false`` on it.

-.. _lvgl-wgt-kbd:
+.. _lvgl-widget-keyboard:

 ``keyboard``
 ************

-The keyboard widget is a special Button matrix with predefined keymaps and other features to show an on-screen keyboard usable to type text into a :ref:`lvgl-wgt-txt`.
+The keyboard widget is a special Button matrix with predefined keymaps and other features to show an on-screen keyboard usable to type text into a :ref:`lvgl-widget-textarea`.

 .. figure:: /components/lvgl/images/lvgl_keyboard.png
     :align: center

-For styling, the ``keyboard`` widget uses the same settings as :ref:`lvgl-wgt-bmx`.
+For styling, the ``keyboard`` widget uses the same settings as :ref:`lvgl-widget-buttonmatrix`.

 **Configuration variables:**